-Much has been written about Hurricane Katrina and its massive effects on the people, environment, government, and history of the Gulf Region.
-Find and read an informational or fiction text about Hurricane Katrina that interests you.
-Take notes as you read it to help you develop contextual understandings about the event.
-Record your notes in vour Reader/Writer Notebook.
+Much has been written about Hurricane Katrina and its massive effects on the people, environment, government, and history of the Gulf region.
+Find and read an informational or fiction text about Hurricane Katrina that interests you, taking notes as you read it to help you develop contextual understandings about the event.
+Record your notes in your Reader/Writer Notebook.